raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 title: Training data vs. testing data
 ---

 To train a machine learning model to classify a specific item, we provide it with a particular set of data called **training data**.
-This data set is similar to the exercises in a textbook that have answers; they help in understanding and practicing the topic.
+This data set is similar to the exercises in a textbook that have answers; they help in understanding and practising the topic.

 After processing the training data, it's essential to check the program's performance.
 For this, we introduce it to a new set of data known as **testing data**.
-Think of this as taking a quiz or test at school: the questions aren't identical to what you practiced, but they cover the same topic.
+Think of this as taking a quiz or test at school: the questions aren't identical to what you practised, but they cover the same topic.

 **Why keep them separate?**
 If we use the same data for both training and testing, it's like giving you a maths test with the exact same questions you practised with.
 You might get all the answers right, but it doesn't show if you understand the topic broadly.
 It only shows that you know those specific questions.